-Further examples of peer on peer harm this can be found under section 1.9 Key Safeguarding Areas.
-It is recognised that peer on peer abuse can happen inside and outside of school/college or online.
+Further examples of child on child harm this can be found under section 1.9 Key Safeguarding Areas.
+It is recognised that child on child abuse can happen inside and outside of school/college or online.

 At Trust in Learning Academies